Mean-Field Theory for Heider Balance under Heterogeneous Social Temperatures: Derivation of the bounds for the critical mean

-In this Section, we derive the universal bounds~\eqref{eq:bounds} for the critical mean $\mu_{\rm C}$.
+In this part, we derive the universal bounds~\eqref{eq:bounds} for the critical mean $\mu_{\rm C}$.
 We rewrite the self-consistent equation~\eqref{eq:self_consistent} and the critical point equation~\eqref{eq:critical_point} as the root finding problems of the functions $F(x)$ and $G(x)$, respectively:

 We first derive the lower bound.
 Applying Jensen's inequality~\cite{dragomir1994some} to Eq.~\eqref{eq:self_consistent_supp} leads to

 which implies a lower bound

 The equality holds if and only if $\beta$ is constant almost everywhere, leading to a delta distribution for $\rho(\beta)$.
 Thus, we can obtain the lower bound $C_*$ for $\mu_{\rm C}$ by solving the critical point for the delta distribution $\rho(\beta)=\delta(\beta-C_*)$: